LucasStevenson/CS151-CareerQ/README.md

 ## Code and Report Contributions ##
  * Rio Taiga - Created Student Dashboard, Company Dashboard using GUI features, and created Use Case Diagram as well as State Diagram.
+ * Lucas Stevenson - Implemented the backend using Java Spark and managed user authorization with JsonWebTokens.
+Also created the register and login page on top of writing code on the frontend to connect to the backend.

 ## Problem/Issue to Resolve ##